Why visit with Travel2Palestine?

 Is it safe?

 Although no guarantee can be given, we have never experienced any security problems during any of our delegations in the West Bank.
 Of course when you are in the West Bank and East Jerusalem, you are in an occupied territory and there are clearly many tensions between soldiers, settlers and locals.
-But generally speaking, it is very safe unless you are Palestinian.
+But generally speaking, there are low numbers of incidents affecting internationals.
+The group most at risk are Palestinians.
 We travel with guides and drivers who are Palestinian or Israeli and know the area well and understand all the security issues.
 Please do follow their advice and the advice of our organisers all the time.
-The vast majority of our – more than 100 visitors – have commented afterwards that they felt safe all the time.
+The vast majority of our visitors have commented afterwards that they felt safe all the time.

 You can read the safety advice from the Foreign Office here>